sundarigari/LearnK8/certification.md

 Rollback:

     kubectl rollout undo  deployment/depname

 # Jobs  - Run to Completion
+By deafut k8 recreates the container if it exits (ppd: spec.restartPolicy: Always) , in an effort to keep it running continuously.

+A ReplicaSet is a set of pods that run continuously
+A job is like a RS which is a set of pods, only differes where the pods do not run continuously ((ppd: spec.restartPolicy: Never)

 A Job creates one or more Pods and ensures that a specified number of them successfully terminate.
 As pods successfully complete, the Job tracks the successful completions.
 When a specified number of successful completions is reached, the task (ie, Job) is complete.
 Deleting a Job will clean up the Pods it created.